LogoMali Gariani Realty

 Plano neighborhoods to know

-Match your wish list—from walkable arts districts to gated communities—with these buyer favorites.
+Match your wish list—from walkable districts to gated communities—with these buyer favorites.
 Mali can share recent closings, HOA nuances, and off-market conversations for each pocket.

 Legacy West & West Plano